Digu45/Android-chatconnect-real-time-chat-app-main/README.md

 ## 📌 Project Description

-Chatoon is a modern, real-time chat application built for Android using *Jetpack Compose* and *Firebase*.
-It enables users to register, log in, create chat rooms, and exchange messages instantly.
-The app leverages Firebase Authentication, Firestore, and Cloud Messaging to deliver a seamless and secure chatting experience.
+Chatoon is a modern, real-time chat application designed for Android using Jetpack Compose and Firebase services.
+The app allows users to register and authenticate securely via Firebase Authentication, ensuring smooth and reliable access.
+Once logged in, users can create and join chat rooms, enabling one-on-one or group conversations with real-time updates powered by Cloud Firestore.

+Messages are delivered instantly and efficiently through Firebase Cloud Messaging (FCM), providing a responsive and interactive user experience.
+With Jetpack Compose, the UI is fully declarative, offering a sleek, intuitive, and adaptive design across different devices.
+The application ensures data synchronization, secure communication, and a scalable architecture, making it suitable for dynamic chat interactions in real-time.

 ---